 Shorts and a comfy top are great for beginners.

 All Levels: NO oils, lotions, or moisturizers.
 Slippery hands and legs can impede pole gripping and can make for a dangerous situation.
-Remove all jewelry.
+Please remove all jewelry.

 4. How old do I have to be to sign up for classes?

-You must be 18 or older unless there is a parental consent release form.
+You must be 18 or older, unless there is a signed parental consent release form.